 It’s also perfectly located for such child-friendly outings as Hyde Park, Kensington Gardens and museums, including the Natural History, Science and Victoria and Albert Museums.

 If your kids were impressed by the Science Museum, you must do the Science Afternoon Tea — everything you love about a traditional tea but with interactive and amazing science experiments.

-You could also just seek out the drawing room that serves tea and snacks in the afternoon.
-All 111 rooms offer sophisticated décor, high-speed internet and have minibars.
+You could also just seek out the drawing-room that serves tea and snacks in the afternoon.
+All 111 rooms offer sophisticated décor, high-speed internet and minibars.

 Suites are ideal for families as they include kitchenettes with microwaves, toasters and refrigerators.

-Tell the staff you’re traveling with children so your rooms will be prepped with child-size bathrobes, slippers, toiletries and a child activity pack.
+Tell the staff you’re travelling with children so your rooms will be prepped with child-size bathrobes, slippers, toiletries and a child activity pack.